vikramhegde58/msk-components/README.md

 Check the **[issues](https://github.com/ManojSatishkumar/msk-components/issues)** section where you will find new ideas / challenges / bugs.
 You can pick one by adding a comment to the thread that you will be working on it. ( This will avoid duplicate work )

-**Please close the issue when your corresponding pull request gets mergd.**
+**Please close the issue when your corresponding pull request gets merged.**

 ---